diegoferigo/dockerfiles/ROS/README.md

 	diegoferigo/ros \
 	bash
 ```

 Then, create as many ttys as needed with

 ```
 docker exec -it ros bash
 ```

 The image does not contain `sudo` and the root password is not set.
 When the active
 user is not root, to execute commands that require admin privileges you should
 open a new tty or use `exit` on the current shell getting back to the root user.

 ## X11 authentication

-As an example, `rqt` is forwarded from within the container to the host Xserver:
+As an example, `rqt` is forwarded from within the container to the host's Xserver:

 ```
 XSOCK=/tmp/.X11-unix
 XAUTH=/tmp/.docker.xauth